Monday, February 29, 2016

 I'll admit it: This is ridiculous even for me, and I'm a big fan of disco music.
 Still, the Wing And A Prayer Fife And Drum Corps' debut album has dropped into obscurity because it was never officially issued on CD.

-This is odd, because at one point, this New York City-based studio ensemble's hit cover of the standard "Baby Face" was mega-popular.
+That's surprising, because at one point, this New York City-based studio ensemble's hit cover of the standard "Baby Face" was mega-popular.
 Although it only hit #14 nationally, it stayed on the chart for twenty weeks and was played so much on radio in the New York area, you'd have thought it was a #1 hit.

 Wing and a Prayer Fife and Drum Corps' Babyface album (spelled as one word, where as the single was spelled as two) is actually pretty amusing to hear.
 Not only does the ensemble shoehorn standards into a disco beat, they also take on show tunes -- including Stephen Sondheim and Leonard Bernstein's "Somewhere" from "West Side Story."
 The instrumental elements of this album seem to be the focus, but the vocals are pretty good, if a bit faceless (which was the style at the time).
 They're provided by Linda November, Vivian Cherry, Arlene Martell, and Helen Miles.